Last updated: Aug 04, 2020 14:05

 You need to confirm that the mobile cloud certificates have been added to the JAVA keystore for your Selenium/Eclipse AND also any SSL security certificates have been added.
 You may need your IT or IT Security to assist you with these certificates.

 The Last Step (if necessary):

-If all else fails and you have imported the JAVA security certificates into your JAVA keystore, and this issue fails, the last step is to involve your IT to whitelist the URL and IP address of the cloud.
+If all else fails and you have imported the JAVA security certificates into your JAVA keystore, and this issue fails, the last step is to involve your IT to put the URL and IP address of the cloud on the allow list.
 This should allow for access to the cloud, without using the private/public key authentication (PKIX) methods.